apache/kvrocks-website/community/index.md

 * you keep formatting when pasting code in order to keep the code readable
 * there are enough import statements to avoid ambiguities

-## Slack

-You can join the [Apache Kvrocks™ community on Slack](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w).

-There are a couple of community rules:

-* Be respectful - This is the most important rule!
-* All important decisions and conclusions must be reflected back to the mailing lists.
-"If it didn't happen on a mailing list, it didn't happen." - The [Apache Mottos](https://theapacheway.com/on-list/)
-* Use Slack threads to keep parallel conversations from overwhelming a channel.
-* Please do not direct message people for troubleshooting, issue assigning and PR review.
-These should be picked-up voluntarily.

 ## Zulip

 You can join the [Apache Kvrocks™ community on Zulip](https://kvrocks.zulipchat.com/).